 MF: Valentin Ivanov (USSR)

 Ivanov was a midfielder-cum-support striker whose blistering pace and technique meant he created as many goals as he scored.
-A loyal servant to FC Torpedo Moskva, twice winning the Soviet title, he was probably more famous for his international exploits.
-He scored 26 goals in 59 appearances for the USSR, including four at the 1962 FIFA World Cup where he was the joint-leading scorer.
+A loyal servant to Torpedo Moskva, twice lifting the Soviet title, he was probably more famous for his international exploits.
+He scored 26 goals in 59 appearances for the USSR, including four at the 1962 FIFA World Cup, where he was the joint-leading scorer.
 He won the inaugural UEFA European Championship in 1960 and helped them to the final again four years later.
 He later had four spells as Torpedo coach, winning one league title and two domestic cups.

 MF: Luis Suárez (Spain)

 Internazionale Milano inside-forward Suárez was the undisputed man of the match in the 1964 UEFA European Championship final against the USSR.
 He controlled the game in the stylish, swaggering manner of a player full of confidence after inspiring Inter to a 3-1 victory against Real Madrid in the European Champion Clubs' Cup final a few weeks earlier.
 Winner of the Ballon d'Or in 1960, he was an international for 15 years, managing 32 appearances and 14 goals.
 The Galicia-born midfield general later coached Spain at the 1990 FIFA World Cup.